-Best Cleansing Wipes of 2020
+Best Cleansing Wipes

 The Cetaphil Gentle Skin wipes are on the traditional side of the cleansing wipe spectrum.
 They are simple and modestly designed, yet pack high cleansing power for the entire body.
 The packaging is easy to open, close, and transport, preventing the wipes from drying out.
 With a general-use intention, they are more versatile with the day-to-day messes, be it from sweat, dirt, or makeup.
 This product is also non-comedogenic (doesn't clog pores) and pH balanced (meaning it's similar to your skin's natural pH levels).
 Additionally, they are fragrance-free — though, we've interpreted this to mean free of added perfumes because it has a subtle scent that makes us think of baby products.
 We find these wipes to have the best combination of effective cleaning, ease of use, versatility, and durability from our tests.